die-net/deployer/README.md

 1. Issue list-images.
 For a given repo+tag, compare result with etcd:
     *  etcd has lower CreatedAt: update etcd
-    *  etcd hash higher CreatedAt or repo=forcePull: send to image pull channel
+    *  etcd hash higher CreatedAt or repo=forcePull: send to image-pull channel
 3. Issue list-containers:
     *  for each Image =~ /^[0-9a-f]{12,}$/
     *    Send Names[0] to Restart channel

 ### Image-pull channel

 * Given a repo and tag, issue docker pull.
-On success, send forcePull=nil to image-list channel.
+On success, send forcePull=nil to update channel.

 ### Restart channel